 “And the question is always "When are you going to have kids?"
 Rather than "Do you want to have kids?”

-On July 25, 1978, a young couple Lesley and John Brown who had to bear the brunt of media attention amidst controversy and accusations of encouraging the creation of “frankenbabies,” had their dream of becoming parents come true when Lesley gave birth to a baby girl who remains known as the world’s first test tube baby in the United Kingdom.
-Over the years, with medical technology grown leaps and bounds, in vitro fertilization (IVF) has become a conventional medical treatment.
-In vitro fertilisation (IVF) is a process where an egg is fertilised by sperm outside the body.
-The technique involves monitoring and stimulating a woman's ovulatory process, removing eggs from the ovaries and letting sperm fertilise them in a laboratory.
+On July 25, 1978, a young couple Lesley and John Brown who had to bear the brunt of media attention amidst controversy and accusations of encouraging the creation of “Franken-babies,” had their dream of becoming parents come true when Lesley gave birth to a baby girl who remains known as the world’s first test-tube baby in the United Kingdom.
+Over the years, medical technology grown leaps and bounds, in vitro fertilization (IVF) has become a conventional medical treatment.
+In vitro fertilization (IVF) is a process where an egg is fertilized by sperm outside the body.
+The technique involves monitoring and stimulating a woman's ovulatory process, removing eggs from the ovaries and letting sperm fertilize them in a laboratory.

 Yes, the treatment still remains reserved by those who can afford the costly technology and has also been a topic of discussion relating to legal implications it gives rise to.
-This article discusses the approach of the UAE legal regulators and policy makers to this medical treatment.
+This article discusses the approach of the UAE legal regulators and policymakers of this medical treatment.

-The treatment is not new but all across the world there are different regulations that govern this practice.
+The treatment is not new but all across the world, there are different regulations that govern this practice.
 In some countries, there is strict legislation regarding who can have IVF treatment.
-In Turkey the legislation insists that only married couple have access to IVF.
+In Turkey, the legislation insists that only married couple have access to IVF.
 In New Zealand, there is a requirement of being a nuclear family to raise the child.
-The United States of America has a much more lax approach and they permit single people and people in same sex relationships to have access to IVF and surrogacy.
+The United States of America has a much more lax approach and they permit single people and people in same-sex relationships to have access to IVF and surrogacy.
 There are also religious restrictions placed on this treatment.
-A Catholic and Sunni muslims are not permitted to consider this form of treatment for infertility problems.
-It must be noted that most of the legislation focuses on prohibiting negative practices and places a moral bandwidth to the treatment.
+A Catholic and Sunni Muslims are not permitted to consider this form of treatment for infertility problems.
+It must be noted that most of the legislation focuses on prohibiting negative practices and places a moral bandwidth on the treatment.

-It is imperative that policy makers, government bodies and medical experts come together to understand that the value and significance of any embryo is relational, personal and thus infinitely variable.
+It is imperative that policymakers, government bodies, and medical experts come together to understand that the value and significance of any embryo are relational, personal and thus infinitely variable.
 An embryo cannot be granted a moral or legal significance as distinct entities.